kt-korbeld/cofactor-figure-data/README.md

 # cofactor-figure-data
-files containing the data and code to reproduce the figures in the review
+files containing the data and code to reproduce the figures in the review.
-Dependencies:
+Requires the following dependencies:
 ```
 pip install pandas
 pip install plotly